 - Driver Qualification Standards

-It is best to plan qualification standards for all employees regardless if they are newly hired or senior employees.
+It is best to plan qualification standards for all employees regardless of whether they are newly hired or senior employees.
 All employees should meet the standard requirements to be allowed to operate on behalf of the company.

 Recommended Standard Driver Qualification to ensure fleet safety: